 Don’t record electric guitars until you read this!

 Too often, a recording engineer will take a microphone, stick it in front of a guitar amp, hit record, and call it a day.
-I want to tell you about a few tricks I’ve learned over the years to instantly make your guitar tracks more clean and focused – all before the guitar signal even reaches the amplifier.
+I want to tell you about a few tricks I’ve learned over the years to instantly make your guitar tone more clean and focused – all before the guitar signal even reaches the amplifier.

 This is incredibly important because any extra noises from the guitar that get to an amplifier can be increased hundreds, if not thousands, of times.
-The tricks I’m sharing with you work well for aggressive styles of music like hard rock and metal, but you should experiment to see if you like what these tricks do to your tone, whatever your genre or style.
+The tricks I’m sharing with you work well for aggressive styles of music like hard rock and metal, but you should experiment to see if you like what these tricks do to your guitar tone, whatever your genre or style.

 Everything connected to a guitar resonates when you strum the strings.